munichpavel/risk-ai-workshop/README.md

 ### Latest

-Add github action for automated testing
+Add github action for automated testing, with unit, notebook-run and latex-slides-build test coverage

 ### v2022.0.1